 )

-result = app.acquire_token_for_client(scopes=["https://graph.microsoft.com/.default"])
+result = app.acquire_token_for_client(scopes=['https://graph.microsoft.com/.default'])

-token = result["access_token"]
+token = result['access_token']

 Detection

-| Event | What to Look For |
+| Signal | What to Look For |

 |---|---|

-| Add application | New app registrations — especially outside change windows |
+| Add application | New app registrations outside expected change windows |

-| Add password credential | New client secret added to existing app |
+| Add service principal credentials | New client secret or certificate added to a service principal |

-| Add service principal | New enterprise app added to tenant |
+| Add app role assignment to service principal | New application permission granted to an app |

-| Consent to application | User or admin consent to third-party app permissions |
+| Consent to application | New delegated or admin consent on sensitive permissions |

 SIEM Detection Query (Elastic KQL)